Busedame/get_next_line/README.md

 This happens because **every time the function exits, the memory is deallocated.**
-`example_stack()` simply can't remember what the value of `x` used to be on the last call, because its memory is wiped out.
+`example_stack()` simply can't remember what the value of `x` used to be on the last call, because its memory is erased.
 Now, if we would instead declare a **static variable**, let's take a look at what would happen:
 ```bash
 void	example_static(void)